Data Wrangling: Benefits, Processes, and Application in AI

 Data mining versus data wrangling

-At first glance, data mining and data wrangling appear nearly identical, but as previously mentioned data mining is actually a subset of data wrangling.
+At first glance, data mining and data wrangling appear nearly identical, especially if you are not a data scientist.
+But as previously mentioned data mining is actually a subset of data wrangling.
 While they have similar benefits they both achieve different data processing objectives.